THE VILLAGE COMPANY 360 GLOSSARY

 Supportive Housing:

-Traditionally, supportive housing refers to affordable rental housing with onsite services.
-We would like to see supportive services become standard in all multifamily housing.
+This usually refers to affordable rental housing with onsite services.
+Our vision is that supportive services would be standard in all multifamily housing.

 Tiny village:

-A care community comprised of 3 to 5 people.
+A caring community comprised of 3 to 5 people.